Victim Assistance and Rights / Victims of Crime / Victim Services

 Crime Victim Bar Association – provides technical support to attorneys representing crime victims in civil suits, referring crime victims to lawyers in their local area, and increasing general awareness about the availability of civil remedies for victims of crime, Washington, DC.

-The Civil Justice Database – provides direct online access to an electronic library of over 11,000 summaries of victim litigation cases.
+Civil Justice Case Law Database – provides direct online access to an electronic library of over 11,000 summaries of victim litigation cases.
 In recent years, greater numbers of crime victims have turned to civil tort claims to be compensated for the injuries they have suffered.
 As a result, there is a growing body of case law governing a victim's right to make a civil recovery against the perpetrator, and against third parties whose negligence made the crime possible.
 The Civil Justice Database helps attorneys, researchers, and others quickly identify on-point cases.

 Crime Victim Law Institute – is committed to the enforcement and protection of victims' rights in the criminal justice system.
 It is the only organization of its kind in the United States.
 As a non-profit research and educational organization, NCVLI can assist attorneys who provide direct legal services, file amicus briefs to advocate for victims, and conduct research and provide information on issues concerning victims' legal rights, Portland, OR.
-2011-2012 annual report.

-National Crime Victims Research & Treatment Center – the Medical University of South Carolina's National Crime Victims Research and Treatment Center (NCVC) is dedicated to improving the quality of mental health services provided both locally and nationally to victims of crime, abuse, and trauma, Charleston, SC.
+National Crime Victims Research & Treatment Center – Medical University of South Carolina's National Crime Victims Research and Treatment Center (NCVC) is dedicated to improving the quality of mental health services provided both locally and nationally to victims of crime, abuse, and trauma, Charleston, SC.

 National Organization for Victim Assistance – the mission is to champion dignity and compassion for those harmed by crime and crisis.
 Founded in 1975, NOVA is the oldest national victim assistance organization of its type in the United States as the recognized leaders in this noble cause.
 The values of NOVA: compassion: we care about and respond to the plight of people and one another; accountability: excellence in our work and justice in our cause means we honor our commitments; collaboration: teamwork at every level is crucial to the work we do; and passion: we are driven by the hope that what we do makes a difference, Alexandria, VA.